top of page

-Ayurveda, an ancient sister science of Yoga, comes to us from India and offers tools to help you find balance in your life.
+Ayurveda, an ancient sister science of Yoga, comes to us from India and offers tools to help women over 40 find balance in their lives.

 When it comes to balancing your pitta dosha through your diet plan, incorporating the right tastes is crucial.